 Featuring Puerto Rican artists Luis Fonsi and Daddy Yankee, Despacito hit YouTube in January 2017 and racked up more than a billion views in just 97 days — the second-fastest run ever.
 The video went on to become the fastest to garner 2 billion views and the first-ever video to exceed 3 billion, 4 billion, 5 billion, 6 billion, and 7 billion views.

 Sometimes a song becomes famous solely because it’s an earworm.
 We’ve seen it happen with Barney in the early days, so it’s no surprise it happened again with an insanely catchy kid’s song about a shark family.

 Baby Shark Dance, produced by Korean pop manufacturer Pinkfong, isn’t a complicated song.
 It has sharks, repetition, and a considerable amount of existential dread — that’s about it.
-However, this song rose to become the number one video on this list and has inspired countless variations found across YouTube.
+However, this song rose to become the No. 1 video on this list and has inspired countless variations that can be found across YouTube.

 Let’s be honest: Baby Shark Dance‘s success isn’t really all that surprising.
 If bringing up Baby Shark and playing it 12 times in a row is the only way to calm your toddler down, every parent with access to the internet is going to do exactly that.
 Expect Baby Shark‘s reign as the most-viewed video to continue.